Systems Development & Improvement (SDI) Center at the University of Cincinnati

 - Inform state-level policies and actions to promote the use of inclusive service delivery models that support the learning of all students.

-The OPEPP model is built upon the Council for Exceptional Children’s Standards for Paraprofessional Preparation, which underscore the increased significance of paraprofessionals as contributors to the delivery of effective instruction to all learners.
+The OPEPP model is built upon the Council for Exceptional Children’s Standards for Paraprofessional Preparation.
+These standards recognize the significance of paraprofessional educators in the improvement of teaching and learning for all students.

-OPEPP offers online learning modules, technical assistance and professional development packages, and online resources and support.
-These products and services offer a coherent set of training and resources designed to help teachers and paraprofessionals respond to the complex demands of their core responsibilities.
+OPEPP offers online learning modules and workshops, technical assistance and professional development packages, and online resources and support.
+These resources were built to help teachers and paraprofessional educators respond to the complex demands of their work, and to work together to overcome challenges and help students attain mastery in academics and other areas of life.